Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 By following these detailed specifications, you can create a compliant throwball court that meets all necessary standards for play.
 These precise measurements are crucial for maintaining fairness in competition and enhancing player experience on the court.

-- The net is tied to the pole with an additional metal pulley.
+3. The net attaches to the pole using a metal pulley.

-- On either side of the net, two 5 cm wide tapes should be fastened.
+2. Fasten two 5 cm wide tapes on either side of the net.
 The antenna’s length must be 1.80 m.
 Long, 10 mm in diameter, and constructed of cane or fiber.

 PLAYERS